yesh-045/TranscribeX-with-Summarization/README.md

 1.*Start the Flask server:*
     python app.py

-2.*Access the application via web browse*r at http://localhost:5000.
+2.*Access the application via web browser at http://localhost:5000.

 3.*Upload a video file for transcription.*
          The process will generate subtitles and display them along with a summary of the content.